Mark2UE/SmartUE-Navigational-Mapping/README.md

 # ue_map
-university of the east navigational mapping using leaflet.js
+<h1>university of the east navigational mapping using leaflet.js</h1>
+<p>This project is for my thesis that has navigational mapping</p>